kurtrm/ubuntu_on_windows/README.md

 ## Installation

 This is pretty easy.
 All you have to do is search 'Ubuntu' in the Windows Store and it will provide directions for what you need to do to start using WSL.
 READ THE DESCRIPTION.
-YOu have to change one little setting through the Control Panel before you start using it.
+You have to change one little setting through the Control Panel before you start using it.

 After performing a restart, you're ready to start using WSL.
 Open a terminal and you immediately have most of the same commands and tools available to you as on a normal Ubuntu terminal.
 It comes pre-loaded with Python 3.5. _Python 2.7 does not come installed_.
 Additionally, you'll need to follow the Ubuntu directions for downloading Python3.6.
 I used this forum to do that: https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get There, you can alias your Python3 command for Python3.6.
 I haven't gone through the trouble of downloaded Python 2.7 yet, but I imagine the process is similar.
 Additionally, you'll need to download pip or pip3.